-- Sending the student out of the class for a limited time to reflect/discuss with an adult - A verbal reprimand and reminder of the expectations of behaviour - Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - Detention at break or lunchtime, or after school - Loss of privileges for instance, the loss of a prized responsibility - School-based community service, such as tidying a classroom - Referring the student to a senior member of staff - Letter or phone call home to parents - Agreeing a behaviour contract - Putting a student 'on report' the school has different tiers of report. - Removal of the student from the classroom - Suspension - Permanent exclusions, in the most serious of circumstances.
+- > Sending the pupil out of the class for a limited time to reflect/discuss with an adult - > A verbal reprimand and reminder of the expectations of behaviour - > Setting of written tasks such as an account of their behaviour - > Expecting work to be completed at home, or at break or lunchtime - > Detention at break or lunchtime, or after school - Loss of privileges for instance, the loss of a prized responsibility - > School-based community service, such as tidying a classroom - > Referring the pupil to a senior member of staff - > Letter or phone call home to parents - > Agreeing a behaviour contract - > Putting a pupil 'on report' the school has different tiers of report. - > Removal of the pupil from the classroom - > Suspension - > Permanent exclusions, in the most serious of circumstances.